 Experiencing difficulty controlling emotional responses.

-Being hypervigilant, overly alert, or paranoid about potential dangers or negative experiences because of one’s race.
+Being hypervigilant or overly alert about potential dangers or negative experiences because of one’s race.

-Dr. Danielle Spearman-Camblard is a racial trauma expert providing therapy and culturally-informed services for any minoritized ethnic or racial group.
+Dr. Danielle Spearman-Camblard is a leading racial trauma expert providing therapy and culturally-informed services for minoritized ethnic or racial groups.
+She received specialized advanced training on racial trauma treatment.
 She screens for experiences of racial discrimination and assesses race-based stress and anxiety-related symptoms to monitor progress during the treatment process.
-Dr. Danielle has been interviewed by the popular press about racial trauma.
-Read more about her In the Media (scroll down the homepage).